11 Best Things to Do in the Leura Area

-A guide to the best things to do in Leura in the Blue Mountains, from scenic lookouts to walking trails and unique sights.
+Find the best things to do in the Leura area of the Blue Mountains, from panoramic lookouts to scenic waterfalls and walking trails.

-Leura is a small suburb nestled between Wentworth Falls and Katoomba, approximately 100 km west of the Sydney CBD.
+Leura is a small town between Wentworth Falls and Katoomba, approximately 100 km west of the Sydney CBD.
 The village centre is home to a great variety of restaurants, coffee shops, boutiques, and galleries.

-But the area surrounding the town of Leura is the main reason so many people visit throughout the year, with various beautiful lookout points, walking tracks, waterfalls, and so much more to explore.
+The area surrounding the town is the main reason so many people visit throughout the year, with various beautiful lookout points, walking tracks, waterfalls, and so much more to explore.

 1. Sublime Point Lookout